Deep Deterministic Policy Gradient (DDPG)

 - Notice that we take the max, so it looks like a Bellman Optimality Backup

-In practice however, we deal with continous action spaces, taking the max is not so obvious.
-So we learn a policy network to predict how to maximize Q.
+In practice however, we deal with continuous action spaces, taking the max is not so obvious.
+So we learn a policy network to predict how to maximize Q:

 Related